OmriBarZik/cywp/src/README.md

 ```
 ### wordpressVersion
 #### default `latest`
-This set the wordpress version your site will run on.
+This set the WordPress version your site will run on.
 ### wordpressPort
 #### default `8000`
 Sets what port your site will be expose.